Chapter 4 Introduction to Classification

 We can use summary()

-function to see more details about the model fitting.
+function to see more details about the model fitting, including accessing the p-values.

 summary(glm_res)